andrea-gasparini/nlp-aspect-based-sentiment-analysis/README.md

 ## Related projects

-- [Word-in-Context (WiC) disambiguation](https://github.com/andrea-gasparini/nlp-word-in-context-disambiguation) experimenting with a word-level approach (MLP + ReLU) and a sequence encoding one (LSTMs), on top of GloVe embeddings
+- [Word-in-Context (WiC) disambiguation](https://github.com/andrea-gasparini/nlp-word-in-context-disambiguation) as a binary classification task, experimenting with a word-level approach (MLP + ReLU) and a sequence encoding one (LSTMs), on top of GloVe embeddings
 - [Word Sense Disambiguation (WSD) for WiC disambiguation](https://github.com/andrea-gasparini/nlp-word-sense-disambiguation-wic-data), experimenting with BERT feature-based and fine-tuning approaches (GlossBERT)

 ## Authors